Ledningskollen/Lemmy_Installation_Test_Module/Lemmy_Installation_Test_Module/README.md

 # Test_Lemmy_Installation_Module
-A program to test whether or not the lemmy installation was successful.
+A program to test whether or not the lemmy installation was successful by creating 50 random geometries (polygons, polylines, point etc).

 Requirements:
 * An installed lemmy.